 wall filler ( optional)

-this is to determine how much you want out of the circle to past the numbers.
+This is to determine how much you want out of the circle to paste the numbers.

 The kids and I coated the negative space with the filler...we gave it texture by lifting it with our fingers.
 After it dried we painted it with the acrylic colors.